 The Downtown Lincoln Association’s mission is to champion initiatives that enhance the vibrant downtown neighborhood of Lincoln, Nebraska.
 I was approached to design the experience and interface of their latest website refresh.
-I collaborated with a developer and association leaders to create a dynamic experience for current residents, potential residents, and visitors with a focus on college students and a younger demographic.
+As the lead designer, I collaborated with a developer and association leaders to create a dynamic experience for current residents, potential residents, and visitors with a focus on college students and a younger demographic.

 The primary challenges we faced: